kasodeep/rusty-dusty/Ownership.md

 - There can only be one owner at a time.
 - When the owner goes out of scope, the value will be dropped.

+## Transfer of Ownership

+- Assigning value to another variable.
+- Passing value to a function.
+- Returning value from a function.

 ## String type

 - The memory must be requested from the memory allocator at runtime.
 - We need a way of returning this memory to the allocator when we’re done with our String.

 ## References and Borrowing

+Borrowing gives temporary access to a resource without transferring ownership.

 A data race is similar to a race condition and happens when these three behaviors occur: